vanillartwork/raylink/README.md

 t3.micro
 ```

 When creating the instance, create or select an SSH key pair.
-For Windows CMD examples in this README, a `.pem` key is assumed.
+The examples below assume an OpenSSH-compatible terminal and a `.pem` private key file.

 ### Security group / firewall